sflavelle/writing/Splintering Realities (Multiversal Crossover Thing)/Parts/3 - Sans, Sans, Sans, Sans, Sans, and the Subverse (and Sans) (AHITxUT Sansverse)/3 - A Dream of Dream.md

 This one seemed fairly relaxed, beaming down at her in greeting.
 The first thing she noticed was his whole... whatever his 'bright yellow' palette thing was about.
 The only thing about him that wasn't was a light blue polo, complementing and contrasting with his boots and the cape wrapped around his shoulders.
 Even his eyes were the same kind of yellow.

-It was the golden headpiece he adorned that gave her the best clue to who this actually was, though.
+It was the golden tiara headpiece he adorned that gave her the best clue to who this actually was, though.
 She chuckled, finally bringing the cup toward herself.
 "The gold's a little on the nose, don't you think?"

-The skeleton was self-aware enough to at least chuckle sheepishly, phalanges scraping at the back of his skull.
+The skeleton was self-aware enough to at least chuckle sheepishly, digits scraping at the back of his skull.
 "It wouldn't quite be me without it," he admitted.
 He nodded at the space next to Mu.
 "Mind if I take a seat?"

 "I *guess*."
 Mustache Girl rolled her eyes.
 The sudden appearance of this skeleton, out of place in her memory, made it clear what was happening.
 "So I suppose I'm dreaming then."